Paola Croce

 Paola Croce (born March 6, 1978, in Rome) is an Italian volleyball player, who plays as a libero.
-She currently plays for RC Cannes.
+She last played for Chateau D'Ax Urbino Volley in 2013.

 She has twice competed at the Olympics as part of the Italian national team, finishing 5th in 2008 and 2012.
 She was part of the Italian team that won the 2007 European Championship.
 In the same year, she was part of the Italian team that won the bronze medal at the World Grand Prix.